Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 • Third-party Certificate of Analysis per batch

-• Clear labeling: whether the product is native Humanin, HNG, or HNGF6A (potency differs 1,000 to 10,000 fold between these)
+• Clear labeling: whether the product is native Humanin, HNG, or HNGF6A (potency differs 1,000 to 10,000 fold between these).
+An unlabeled vial is a red flag

 • Lyophilized vials of 5 or 10 mg